Oxford: Climate

 Oxford has a maritime temperate climate (Köppen: Cfb).
 Precipitation is uniformly distributed throughout the year and is provided mostly by weather systems that arrive from the Atlantic.
 The lowest temperature ever recorded in Oxford was -17.8 °C on 24 December 1860.
 The highest temperature ever recorded in Oxford is 38.1 °C on 19 July 2022.
 The average conditions below are from the Radcliffe Meteorological Station.
-It boasts the longest series of temperature and rainfall records for one site in Britain.
+It has the longest series of temperature and rainfall records for one site in Britain.
 These records are continuous from January 1815.
-Irregular observations of rainfall, cloud and temperature exist from 1767.
+Irregular observations of rainfall, cloud cover, and temperature exist since 1767.

 The driest year on record was 1788, with 336.7 mm of rainfall.
-Whereas, the wettest year was 2012, with 979.5 mm.
+The wettest year was 2012, with 979.5 mm.
 The wettest month on record was September 1774, with a total fall of 223.9 mm.
 The warmest month on record is July 1983, with an average of 21.1 °C and the coldest is January 1963, with an average of -3.0 °C. The warmest year on record is 2014, with an average of 11.8 °C and the coldest is 1879, with a mean temperature of 7.7 °C. The sunniest month on record is May 2020, with 331.7 hours and December 1890 is the least sunny, with 5.0 hours.
 The greatest one-day rainfall occurred on 10 July 1968, with a total of 87.9 mm.
 The greatest known snow depth was 61.0 cm in February 1888.

 Districts

 The city centre

-The city centre is relatively small, and is centred on Carfax, a crossroads which forms the junction of Cornmarket Street (pedestrianised), Queen Street (mainly pedestrianised), St Aldate's and the High Street ("the High"; blocked for through traffic).
+The city centre is relatively small and is centred on Carfax, a crossroads which forms the junction of Cornmarket Street (pedestrianised), Queen Street (mainly pedestrianised), St Aldate's and the High Street ("the High"; blocked for through traffic).
 Cornmarket Street and Queen Street are home to Oxford's chain stores, as well as a small number of independent retailers, one of the longest established of which was Boswell's, founded in 1738.
 The store closed in 2020.
 St Aldate's has few shops but several local government buildings, including the town hall, the city police station and local council offices.
 The High (the word street is traditionally omitted) is the longest of the four streets and has a number of independent and high-end chain stores, but mostly university and college buildings.
-The historic buildings mean the area is regularly used by film and TV crews.
+The historic buildings mean the area is often used by film and TV crews.